verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 * `spec.helidonApplications.name` - Name used to identify this application from the binding
 * `spec.helidonApplications.image` - Docker image used to implement the application
 * `spec.helidonApplications.connections.ingress.name` - Name used to identify this ingress from the binding
-* `spec.helidonApplications.connections.ingress.match.uri.prefix` - Physical URI prefix for the application's ingress
+* `spec.helidonApplications.connections.ingress.match.uri.prefix` - URI prefix for the application's ingress

 ### Verrazzano Binding